ChenHongruixuan/MambaCD/README.md

 ### D. Model Training and Inference
-Before training and testing models, please enter into changedetection folder
+Before training and testing models, please enter into [**changedetection**] folder, which contains all the code for network definitions, training and testing.

 ```bash
 cd <project_path>/MambaCD/changedetection
 ```